Sector at a Glance

 Sheep are raised for both meat (lamb or mutton) and wool.
 The U.S. sheep and wool industries have seen significant change in recent decades marked by smaller inventories, declining production, shrinking revenues, and fewer operations.
 Historically, lamb and mutton were viewed as byproducts of wool production, even though wool receipts accounted for a smaller share of revenue.
 As wool revenues have declined, producers have turned their attention to lamb and mutton production and the possibility of other byproducts such as sheep leather.

 Inventory data on U.S. sheep began in 1867, when there were approximately 45 million sheep in the United States.
 Sheep numbers peaked in 1884 at 51 million head.
-Since then, numbers have declined to nearly 5.0 million head on January 1, 2016.
+Since then, numbers have declined to nearly 5.0 million head in 2016.
 The number of sheep operations has declined as well.
 Since the 1990s, sheep operations have dropped from more than 105,000 to less than 80,000, as producers experienced shrinking revenues and low rates of return.

 Over the past two decades, sheep operations saw double digit declines throughout the Mountain States, Northern Plains, Lake States, and Corn Belt.
 These were mainly larger operations.
 Significant increases were seen in the Pacific States and the Southeast, but these were mainly smaller operations.
 Between 2003 and 2007, the number of operations increased in all regions except the Northern Plains and Corn Belt.
 However, these are mainly small-farm flocks that do not offset the loss of large operations in the West.
 As a result, sheep inventory continues its downward trend.